DETAILED ACTION

 Greyscale

-However, in an alternate embodiment, Han teaches a sealing plug (see Page3:L3-4) configured to seal the injection opening (122).
+However, in an alternate embodiment, Han teaches a sealing plug (sealing member, Page3:L3-4) configured to seal the injection opening (122).

-It would have been obvious to a person having ordinary skill in the art at the time the invention was made to combine the embodiments of Han comprising the injection opening (122) of Fig. 2 and sealing plug (not shown, see Page3:L3-4) because Han teaches the embodiments as effective equivalents that would yield the same predictable result.
+It would have been obvious to a person having ordinary skill in the art at the time the invention was made to combine the embodiments of Han comprising the injection opening (122, Fig. 2) and the sealing plug (sealing member, Page3:L3-4) because Han teaches the embodiments as effective equivalents that would yield the same predictable result.
 Further, it has been held that combining two embodiments disclosed adjacent to each other in a prior art patent does not require a leap of inventiveness and involves only routine skill in the art.

-Regarding claim 6, Han, in view of Vedoy, teaches the electrode assembly is a wound structure with an axial direction of the electrode assembly parallel to the housing cover; or the electrode assembly (2, Fig. 1) is a stacked structure (23, Fig. 1) with electrode plates parallel to the housing cover (12, Fig. 1).
+Regarding claim 6, Han, in view of Yang and Vedoy, teaches the electrode assembly is a wound structure with an axial direction of the electrode assembly parallel to the housing cover; or the electrode assembly (2, Fig. 1) is a stacked structure (see Fig. 1) with electrode plates parallel to the housing cover (12, Fig. 1).

 but does not teach the side wall is provided with a through hole.